Andy-Fraley/backup_siteground/README.md

         ...
 ```

+<table><tr><td>
+NOTE:  A sample vault file, sample_vault.yml, is provided as a template.
+It's temporary password is 'password'.
+To
+change its password, use ansible-vault rekey sample_vault.yml.
+And to use it, rename it vault.yml (which is the
+default name for the credentials and settings config file for the backup_siteground.py utility).
+</td></tr></table>

 SSH credentials for SiteGround can be found on site Devs | SSH Keys Manager page.
 MySQL credentials are best found
 in SiteGround under Site | File Manager and viewing wp-config.php.